trampgeek/moodle-qtype_coderunner/README.md

 the test process but in fact there's no need for this to happen.
 The student's answer can be treated as data by the template code, which can then execute various tests on that data to determine its correctness.
-The Python *pylint* question types given earlier are a simple example: the template code first writes the student's code to a file and runs *pylint* over that file before proceeding with any tests.
-The per-test template for this question type (which must run in the JobeSandbox or the RunguardSandbox, with pylint installed in the appropriate server) is:
+The Python *pylint* question type mentioned earlier is a simple example: the template code first writes the student's code to a file and runs *pylint* over that file before proceeding with any tests.

+The per-test template for such a question type in its simplest form might be:

     __student_answer__ = """{{ STUDENT_ANSWER | e('py') }}"""

     import subprocess
+    import os

     def check_code(s):

         try:
             source = open('source.py', 'w')
             source.write(s)
             source.close()
+            env = os.environ.copy()
+            env['HOME'] = os.getcwd()
+            cmd = ['pylint', 'source.py']
-            result = subprocess.check_output(['pylint', 'source.py'], stderr=subprocess.STDOUT)
+            result = subprocess.check_output(cmd, stderr=subprocess.STDOUT, env=env)
         except Exception as e:
             result = e.output.decode('utf-8')